cryptic-resolver/cr_Go/README.md

 Not only can it be used in the computer filed, but also you can use this to manage your own knowledge base easily.

-- Currently we have **541** keywords explained in our default sheets.

 <br>